converged-computing/metrics-operator-experiments/aws/spot-instances/run0/README.md

-# Spot Instances with Equivalent Memory
+# Spot Instances with Equivalent vCPU

 > The Potpourri approach!
 But seriously, don't eat it.